Seagate/cortx/doc/Tools.rst

 Codacy
 ******

-Codacy is an automated code analysis or quality tool that enables a developer to deliver effective software in a faster and seemless manner.
+Codacy is an automated code analysis or quality tool that enables a developer to deliver effective software in a faster and seamless manner.

 .. raw:: html